Tam Nakano: Stars (2018–2020)

-On July 26, 2020 at Stardom Cinderella Summer In Tokyo, Nakano challenged Giulia for the vacant Wonder of Stardom Championship, but was unsuccessful as Giulia became the new champion.
+In July 2020, a feud began between Nakano and Giulia, initially for the Wonder of Stardom Championship, that would continue intermittently for several years.
+On July 26, at Cinderella Summer in Tokyo, Nakano lost to Giulia in the finals of a tournament for the vacant Wonder of Stardom Championship.
 On October 3, Nakano challenged Giulia again for the Wonder of Stardom Championship, however, was unsuccessful in the second time.

+Stardom Idols (2018)

+During her time in Stars, Nakano launched "Stardom Idols", a sister promotion of Stardom, where the roster of 15 idols would perform original music combined with wrestling at their own shows, with Nakano serving as General Manager.

+Stardom Idols was short-lived, but two participants, Itsuki Hoshino and Saya Kamitani, passed Stardom's pro-test and joined the main roster.
+Kamitani would go on to become one of Stardom's top stars and face Nakano in her retirement match.

+Cosmic Angels leadership and retirement (2020–2025)

-On November 15, Nakano, along with fellow Stars members Mina Shirakawa and Unagi Sayaka formed a new group within Stars named "Cosmic Angels (professional wrestling)", as the trio defeated Kashima, Rina and Tora.
+On November 15, Nakano, along with fellow Stars members Mina Shirakawa and Unagi Sayaka formed a new group within Stars named "Cosmic Angels", as the trio defeated Kashima, Rina and Tora.
 On December 16, Cosmic Angels defeated Kashima, Priestley and Tora to win the Artist of Stardom Championship.
 On December 20, after Cosmic Angels had their first successful title defense against Gokigen Death, Iwatani and Starlight Kid, Iwatani announced that Cosmic Angels are leaving Stars to be their own unit.